Argentiniformes: Systematics

 (Argentinoidea: Opisthoproctidae).
 This image is drawn from a specimen brought to the surface.
 In a live specimen the membrane over its head would form a transparent dome.

 The treatment of the Argentiniformes as distinct order follows the discovery that they are by no means as closely related to the Osmeriformes as was long believed.
-In fact, they may actually be the most basal lineage of the living Protacanthopterygii.
+In fact, they may actually be the sister group to the other living members of the Protacanthopterygii.
 If this is so, it would probably require either inclusion of the supposed superorders "Cyclosquamata" and "Stenopterygii" in the Protacanthopterygii, or if the unranked clade name Euteleostei is used for this entire group restricting the Protacanthopterygii to the Osmeriformes and either Esociformes or Salmoniformes and establishing a monotypic superorder for the other of the two latter orders.
 Given the reluctance of modern zoologists to establish monotypic taxa if not absolutely necessary, the former treatment is probably preferable.

 The former classification of the Argentiniformes is: